ProfasProgramuotojas/Pulse-Deck/README.md

 export HF_TOKEN=hf_your_token_here
 ```

 No other file modifications are required for local development.
-Key settings in`src/main/resources/application.properties`

 ### Executing program